benjaminhuanghuang/ben-leetcode/_leetcode-category/leetcode-dp.md

 - 1335.
 Minimum Difficulty of a Job Schedule
 - 1406.
 Stone Game III
 - 1411.
 Number of Ways to Paint N × 3 Grid
+- 1444.
+Number of Ways of Cutting a Pizza
 - 1463.
 Cherry Pickup II                                    #
 - 1478.
 Allocate Mailboxes
 - 1513.
 Number of Substrings With Only 1s